The Problem

 Integrity Verification

-Every backup is verified immediately after creation:
+Every backup is verified immediately after creation once it lands in hot storage.
+The verification process includes:

 - Backup restored to a throwaway instance (containerised MySQL, provisioned and destroyed per verification)